 At least for the moment these are my personal pages; sadly, they are likely to remain that way.
 I had been hoping that other members of the immediate clan might make their appearance here, but that clan is shrinking -- I've lost both my brothers now, prematurely -- and those who remain are not so keen on a web presence as I. I'm embarrassed that I haven't updated these pages in ages long, but better late than never, no?
 So, "ka kra ka kra", as my Twi-speaking friends would say, the website returns!
 In case you found your way here by accident or intention, I am Joel Edward Parthemore; the "Edward" is for my great-grandfather, the "Joel" presumably not to break with tradition, since everyone else in my family (both parents, and four older siblings) have the initials JP.
 (If I'd been born a girl, I'd have apparently been named Jesse Margaret.)
 My parents (both deceased) were/are very keen on Biblical names, and Joel was, of course, a not unimportant prophet to both Christians and Jews.
 "And it shall come to pass afterward, that I will pour out my spirit on all flesh; your sons and your daughters will prophesy, your old men shall dream dreams, and your young men shall see visions."

 I'm a Thursday child, which makes my nickname Yao ("Yow!") in Twi.
-I was born in Harrisburg, Pennsylvania; grew up next door in Lenker Manor and Paxtang; and have lived in such diverse places as Evanston, Illinois; Johnson, Vermont; Hamburg, Germany; Manchester, England; Wenchi, Ghana; Skövde, Sweden; and now on the island of Donsö.
+I was born in Harrisburg, Pennsylvania; grew up next door in Lenker Manor and Paxtang; and have lived in such diverse places as Evanston, Illinois; Johnson, Vermont; Hamburg, Germany; Manchester, England; Wenchi, Ghana; on the island of Donsö off the coast of Göteborg, Sweden; at several locations around Lund, Sweden; and now, for the third time, back in Skövde Daltorp.
 I've been a teacher of environmental education, high school math, web design, and computer literacy; I've also worked in technical support, installing and troubleshooting computer systems for Peace Corps Washington.
-I successfully defended my doctoral thesis in philosophy of cognitive science from the University of Sussex (UK) in March 2011, worked for four years as a postdoc in the Centre for Cognitive Semiotics, Department of Languages and Literature, University of Lund Sweden, and most recently worked as a postdoc in ethics of technology in the Department of Industrial Engineering & Innovation Sciences at the Eindhoven University of Technology.
+I successfully defended my doctoral thesis in philosophy of cognitive science from the University of Sussex (UK) in March 2011, worked for four years as a postdoc in the Centre for Cognitive Semiotics, Department of Languages and Literature, University of Lund Sweden, and most recently as a lecturer on a series of short-term contracts (over an 11-year period!) in the Department of Cognitive Neuroscience and Philosophy at the Högskolan i Skövde.
 I'm a geek and a nerd and I've always felt a bit of an Other -- my head just seems to process things differently from most folks -- but you can be the judge of that for yourself.
 Concerning gender, I consider myself male and present as such, but I'm probably somewhere along a spectrum.

 If you're looking for www.parthemore.com then those would be my cousins on my dad's side.
 They run a funeral home in New Cumberland, Pennsylvania: